MicrosoftDocs/cpp-docs/docs/preprocessor/predefined-macros.md

 - `_MANAGED` Defined as 1 when the [`/clr`](../build/reference/clr-common-language-runtime-compilation.md) compiler option is set.
 Otherwise, undefined.

 - `_MSC_BUILD` Defined as an integer literal that contains the revision number element of the compiler's version number.
-The revision number is the fourth element of the period-delimited version number.
+The revision number is the last element of the period-delimited version number.
 For example, if the version number of the Microsoft C/C++ compiler is 15.00.20706.01, the `_MSC_BUILD` macro evaluates to 1.
 This macro is always defined.

 - `_MSC_EXTENSIONS` Defined as 1 if the on-by-default [**`/Ze`** (Enable Language Extensions)](../build/reference/za-ze-disable-language-extensions.md) compiler option is set.
 Otherwise, undefined.

 - `_MSC_FULL_VER` Defined as an integer literal that encodes the major, minor, and build number elements of the compiler's version number.
 The major number is the first element of the period-delimited version number, the minor number is the second element, and the build number is the third element.
 For example, if the Microsoft C/C++ compiler version is 19.39.33519, `_MSC_FULL_VER` evaluates to 193933519.
 Enter `cl /?` at the command line to view the compiler's version number.
 This macro is always defined.\

    Visual Studio 2019 16.8 and 16.9 share the same major and minor versions (and `_MSC_VER`).
 To distinguish them, use `_MSC_FULL_VER`.
 The minimum value of `_MSC_FULL_VER` for 16.8 is 192829333.
 The minimum value of `_MSC_FULL_VER` for 16.9 is 192829910.\

    Visual Studio 2019 16.10 and 16.11 also share the same major and minor versions (and `_MSC_VER`).
 To distinguish them, use `_MSC_FULL_VER`.
 The minimum value of `_MSC_FULL_VER` for 16.10 is 192929917.
 The minimum value of `_MSC_FULL_VER` for 16.11 is 192930129.

 - `_MSC_VER` Defined as an integer literal that encodes the major and minor number elements of the compiler's version number.
 The major number is the first element of the period-delimited version number and the minor number is the second element.
 For example, if the version number of the Microsoft C/C++ compiler is 17.00.51106.1, the `_MSC_VER` macro evaluates to 1700.
 Enter `cl /?` at the command line to view the compiler's version number.
 This macro is always defined.